WolfDan/elm-ssr/README.md

-## Elm SSR experiment
+## Elm SSR

-This is a Elm ssr experiment, it uses Razzle to server the http responses.
+This is a Elm ssr example, it uses Razzle (Express) to server the http responses, also has hot code reloading!

 `razzle.config.js` is the equivalent to `webpack.config.js`

-This repo constains an example of how to make Server side rendering with Elm and Razzle, also has hot code reloading!

 ## To run: